 Each Thursday is set aside to give your time to work together.
 Your team will have the entire class session to communicate, collaborate, and complete the deliverables for your two group projects.
-Your team is expected to meet during this time either in class or at a location of your choosing.
+Your team is expected to meet virtually using Microsoft Teams, Zoom, Discord, or any other option you prefer.
 If you are unable to attend class on Thursday you are expected to communicate with your team members so they are aware of your absence.
-Your team will have a private discussion board on Brightspace where you can discuss your assignments, but you are free to utilize other communication methods (texting, group-based apps, social networks, etc.) as well.
+Your team will have a private discussion board on Canvas where you can discuss your assignments, but you are free to utilize other communication methods (texting, group-based apps, social networks, etc.) as well.